kailash-manasarovar/statement/docs/timeline/2024/may.md

 ### Flight to Bali

-- I fly Turkish airways from Madrid via Istanbul.
+- I fly Turkish airways to Bali from Madrid via Istanbul.
-- Previous DM from "Elon's brother" ...
+- I am [utterly high and out of my mind](april.md#drugged-in-the-street-by-denia-gypsies) from constant porn-gang interventions.
-- On the flight, I write an enormous text.
+- On the flight, I write an enormous text to [someone I inexplicably believe is the trumpet teacher](#telegramsignal).
-- I take some pics and send them.
+- I take some pics and send them to this person as part of the chat.

 ![Bali flight 1](../../content/images/bali-flight/1.jpg)
 ![Bali flight 2](../../content/images/bali-flight/2.jpg)